Early Life Events: Diagnostics and Treatment|

 Maximum of 24 students applies for this course.

 Previous knowledge of anatomy, physiology and cell biology is required, as provided by the Biomedical Sciences courses ‘Developmental Biology’ (period 1 BC or period 4 AD) and/or ‘Neuroscience’ (period 3 BC).
 In case either of these courses have not been followed, students are expected to invest extra time in catching up the knowledge.

 After completion of this course, the student is able to:

-- argue what the most common consequences of birth defects are and how they are caused;
+- explain what the most common consequences of birth defects are and how they are caused;

-- provide an overview of experimental treatment options for children born with brain damage;
+- provide an overview of experimental treatment options for infants born with brain damage;

 - explain how patient participation is optimally utilized to guide future biomedical research on early life events.

 - explain the biological principles underlying neuronal stem cell differentiation;

 - culture, stain and image neuronal stem cells and name which type of cells the neural stem cells have been differentiated into;